savethekiddes/rapydframework/README.md

 RapydFramework for now is only for Windows.
-I have to confess that I don't have high incentives to make a Linux version (or worse, a Mac) , so forking is encouraged.
-To install the package, just paste this command in the command
+I have to confess that I don't have high incentives to make a Linux version (or worse, a Mac), so forking is encouraged.
+To install or update the package, just paste this command in the command prompt:
-prompt:

     python -c "import os; os.system('curl -sSL https://raw.githubusercontent.com/savethekiddes/rapydframework/main/setup.py | python -')"